lhindman/cs121-lab06-1/README.md

 The CSVParser example from the previous module is an excellent reference for how to use a Scanner to extract individual fields from a line of String data.
 In this case, the delimiter value will need to be changed from ',' to '\t'.
 You will need to reuse the code in the first constructor to create the new Date object using data from the timeZone and timeStamp fields.

 #### Driver class
-Once the FlowSample class has been updated, add code to FlowSampleParser.java that uses a Scanner object to prompt the user for a line of tab separated data values, creates a new FlowSample object using the constructor created above, then calls each of the accessor methods and the toString method and displays the results in the console.
+Once the FlowSample class has been updated, add code to the main() method in FlowSampleParser.java that uses a Scanner object to prompt the user for a line of tab separated data values, creates a new FlowSample object using the constructor created above, then calls each of the accessor methods and the toString method and displays the results in the console.

 ##### Expected Program Output (with sample user input)
 ```